Description

 Foundational Research

-I started conducting qualitative research by interviewing and surveying users of Kane’s largest existing property website, North Hills.
+Qualitative research included interviews and surveys of users from Kane’s largest property website, North Hills.

-Quantitative and behavioral research were provided by analytics from the existing North Hills website.
-This data gave me insights into user flows and feature usage that were vital while I assembled the information architecture for my new website framework.
+Quantitative and behavioral research consisted of analytics from the existing website and provided insights into user flows and feature usage that were vital in updating the information architecture of the new website.

 Guests

-Guests were frustrated by the existing site’s janky and inconsistent navigation, which eliminated key navigation links on mobile devices.
+Guests despised the website’s inconsistent navigation, which eliminated key navigation links on mobile devices.

-Guests found additional, unnecessary page views tedious while attempting to locate restaurants or shops.
+Tedious additional page views while attempting to locate restaurants or shops.

 Events were not included within main site navigation and it made discovery difficult on mobile.

-Guests had trouble locating tenants with the existing website’s property map and complained that the map was not interactive.
-The map did not offer the same category filtering options observed on competitor websites.
+The property map was not interactive and did not offer the same category filtering options observed on competitor websites.

-Slow page load times caused guests to stop accessing the North Hills site on their mobile devices, and analytics revealed a high bounce rate.
-Large, desktop-sized images were served to all devices.
+Slow page load times hindered access from mobile devices, and analytics revealed a high bounce rate.

-Analytics revealed that a global AJAX search feature, prominent on every page of the website, was used by less than 5% of guests.
-The most popular guest journeys were: 1) Locating shops/restaurants to get directions.
-2) Discovering events on the property.
+Analytics revealed that a prominent search feature on every page of the website was used by less than 5% of guests.

 Surveys revealed that 72% of subscribers felt the existing site’s content was outdated or boring.